Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 Second, `scp` the release tarball to all the Linux nodes.
 Feel free to use scriptable way (such as Ansible) to distribute the tarball and automate the following process on multiple machines.
 In this documentation, manual commands are shown and most of them should be executed on all the nodes.
-The raw commands are described to help user understand how Alluxio components are started individually.
+The raw commands are described to help users understand how Alluxio components are started individually.

-Next, you can unpack the download with the following commands on all the nodes.
-Your file name may be different depending on which pre-built binaries you have downloaded.
+Next, unpack the download with the following commands on all the nodes.
+Your file name may be different depending on which of the pre-built binaries you have downloaded.

 ```bash
 $ tar -xzf alluxio-{{site.ALLUXIO_RELEASED_VERSION}}-bin.tar.gz